Radar Lock: Gameplay

 The game is essentially a clone of the Sega game Afterburner.
 The player pilots a delta-winged jet fighter armed with missiles and guns that they must periodically refuel and rearm.
-Two types of missiles maybe fired - radar guided missiles that home in on their targets, and "proximity" missiles that destroy everything within the area.
+Two types of missiles may be fired - radar guided missiles that home in on their targets, and "proximity" missiles that destroy everything within the area.
 Refueling is carried out by lining the aircraft up with a tanker to receive in-air refueling.
 The enemy aircraft faced by the player increase in number and capabilities as the game progresses, being drones at the beginning, followed by interceptors, then patrolling aircraft that approach from the rear, then bombers with escorts and stealth fighters, and finally "super bombers" firing larger numbers of missiles.
 To win the game the player must successfully pass through five missions, each of two waves.
 The game may be played single-player, or in a two-player co-operative mode with one player controlling the aircraft whilst the other controls the weapons.
 Accessing all the weapons requires use of the second joystick.